emdashdrupal/Carto/Home.md

 *This is an example showing that you can use Building, Network, and Zoning features to assist your georeferencing process.*

 ## Changelog

+### 0.2.3

+* Fixed the bug where the export process stopped when at least one chosen feature doen’t have matching entities.
+These features are now ignored and the user will be notified at the end of the export.
+[Reported by [@Allegretic](https://mods.paradoxplaza.com/authors/Allegretic)]

 ### 0.2.2